frzng/syslinavinici.cz/en_GB/_md_pages/publications.md

 # [The ground squirrel - an umbrella species for an agricultural landscape with high biodiversity (PDF) (Czech)](https://www.syslinavinici.cz/media/OP_022020_Sysel.pdf)

 This article was published in the February 2020 edition of Ochrana přírody.
-It discusses the results of a recently survey of ground squirrels, plants and invertebrates on the slopes of Velké Pavlovice.
+It discusses the results of a recent survey of ground squirrels, plants and invertebrates on the slopes of Velké Pavlovice.